 Latch’s water sensors detect when there is a leak in a building to help residents and property managers take action as early as possible to avoid costly damage.
 The Latch Water Sensor sends a connection status to Latch to ensure it is working properly and also notifies residents and property managers when there is a leak.
 See ‘Third-party smart home device troubleshooting’ for more information on leak detection events.

 Your personal device has a lot of sensitive information on it, which is why we only collect information that is necessary to provide our services to you, improve them, diagnose issues, and ensure that only an authorized user is accessing your space.
 When you use Latch from your phone, computer, or other personal device, we automatically collect device-specific information such as unique device identifiers, network information, IP address, hardware model, the ways in which your personal device interacts with Latch, and device status.
-Also, because Latch relies on Bluetooth functionality, some devices, such as Android smartphones, require you to enable location services in order to use the Latch App.
-We never collect your GPS location.
+We do not rely on your GPS location to provide our services, except when you use the Virtual Intercom.
+If you use Latch Virtual Intercom, for security purposes, we will request you to allow us to access your location to verify that you are physically near the building before you can contact building residents using the Virtual Intercom.
+Also, because Latch relies on Bluetooth functionality, some smartphone operating systems, such as Android, require you to enable location services in order to use the Bluetooth functionality of the Latch App.
+However, even in such instances, Latch does not purposefully collect your GPS location (other than for the use of Virtual Intercom, as described above).
+If we become aware of instances where we have inadvertently collected your GPS location from our service partners, we take steps to prevent it from occurring in the future and to remove it from our datasets.
+We do not track your location.
 See “Location information” for our strict policies around the use of location information.

-When you open a message from us, such as an email, SMS, or push notification, we may collect information such as whether you opened or saw the message in order to improve our messaging to you.
+When you open a message from us, such as an email, SMS, push notification, or chat in the Latch App, we may collect information such as whether you opened or saw the message in order to improve our messaging to you.

-We may request your financial information from them to carry out transactions that you have initiated, protect against fraudulent activities, and comply with local laws.
-See the section “Our service providers” on how we strictly limit what our service providers can do with your information.
+In limited circumstances, we may request your financial information from our payment processing services partners to carry out transactions that you have initiated, protect against fraudulent activities, and comply with local laws.
+See “Our service providers” on how we strictly limit what our service providers can do with your information.

 In jurisdictions that allow it, we may purchase contact information from third party datasets of people who are involved in the development, design, management, or installation of a building, such as building developers and property managers.
 We never knowingly purchase the personal information of residents for the purposes of marketing to them.
 We will also never purchase your contact information for marketing purposes if doing so infringes on local laws.
 You may opt out of any marketing communications through the means by which we sent it—for example, through an unsubscribe link if we contacted you by email.